 This was fascinating to me so for a while I experimented with this with many objects in my perception.
-What it taught me was that I could not physically see an object without thoughts about that object.
+What it taught me was that I could not physically see an object as something separate from everything else without thoughts about that object.
 Without thoughts I could not separate an object from the background it appeared in front of.
 Without a thought, that object ceased to exist to my perceptions.

 This also explains why the entire world and all objects cease to be perceivable at the zero point, Samadhi, Existence-Consciousness-Bliss.
 As Ramana says, “When the Self is realized, the world disappears.”

 If you have not yet experienced this, then this will only be another thought to you.
 This is why all words are only useful as pointers, not Truth.
 Hopefully these words can point you to a little expansion, a little less attachment to and belief in words as Truth.
 And also a little better understanding of what your perceptions (sight, touch, sound, smell, taste, etc.) are made from, as well as a little better understanding of your thoughts and feelings and even sense of self.